 - The Coalition and now the Conservative government have broken this consensus and moved in the other direction.
 They have emphasised the importance of particular academic qualifications - those that make up the English Baccalaureate.
-Schools must concentrate on the EBacc subjects (which will become a curriculum requirement for 2020) if they are to be able to meet league table requirements from 2016.3
+Since 2015/16, schools have had to concentrate on the EBacc subjects (which will become a curriculum requirement for 2020) in order to meet accountability requirements.3

-- The 2011 Wolf Review 4 criticised lower level vocational qualifications for lacking ‘rigour’ and recommended vocational learning should be limited to no more than 20% of the curriculum offer at KS4.
-To be included in new league tables, vocational qualifications have to meet strict requirements in relation to their content and the type of assessment they use.
-As a result, the BTEC style qualifications, favoured by many teachers, which have encouraged a style of learning enjoyed by students no longer exist –at least in their traditional format.
+- Following the Wolfe Report of 201171, the 2010 Coalition and 2015 Conservative governments have worked to reduce the number of vocational qualifications, and to make those that remain more like academic subjects.
+To be included with regards to accountability, they must meet strict requirements surrounding their content and the type of assessment they employ.
+As a result, the BTEC style qualifications, which have encouraged a style of learning enjoyed by students, no longer exist –at least in their traditional format.

-- Like Lord (Kenneth) Baker who continues to promote University Technology Colleges UTCs 10), Wilshaw has proposed vocational specialisation for those not able to succeed on the academic track.
-He argues that the existence of a strong vocational track in Germany is the reason why youth unemployment is lower.
-In Germany however, the youth labour market is also much stronger, so new economic policies would have to be introduced, if the UK were to emulate it.
-11 Without such policies, ‘reform’ would more likely represent a return to the tripartite divisions of the 1944 Education Act.
+- Ofsted’s former chief inspector, Sir Michael Wilshaw, has criticised a ‘one size fits all’ secondary education.8 Like Lord (Kenneth) Baker, who continues to promote University Technology Colleges (UTCs)9, Wilshaw proposed vocational specialisation for those not able to succeed on the academic track.
+He argued that the existence of a strong vocational track in Germany was the reason why youth unemployment was lower.
+In Germany however, the youth labour market is also much stronger, so new economic policies would have to be introduced, if the UK were to emulate it.10 Without such policies, ‘reform’ would more likely represent a return to the tripartite divisions of the 1944 Education Act.

 2 Hodgson, A. and Spours, K. (2003) Beyond A Levels: Curriculum 2000 and the reform of 14-19 qualifications.
 London: Kogan Page